Evian-Zhang/xiao-files/README.md

 ## Example

 Let's say we have a host with IP `10.8.20.1`, and a Windows XP VM client at `10.8.20.2`.
-Exchanging files from and to this WinXP VM is an annoying thing, since we need to configure a FTP server in the host, or we need to setup OpenSSH server in the WinXP side.
+Exchanging files from and to this WinXP VM is an annoying thing, since we need to configure a FTP server in the host, or we need to set up OpenSSH server in the WinXP side.

 With Xiao-Files, we can easily accomplish this task by using